Formatter

 and '--flag'

-, the resulting entry might be formatted as:
+, the resulting entry might be formatted as shown below.
+Note how the absent name produces whitespace between its neighbors:

 Parameter column

-- if it contains a parameter name, render this name
+- Else, if it contains a parameter name, render this name.

-- and, if it requires inline parameters, prepend an equals sign
+- If it requires inline parameters, prepend an equals sign

 '='

-- and, if it accepts multiple parameters, append an ellipsis
+.- Else, if it accepts infinite or unknown number of parameters, append an ellipsis

 '...'

-- and, if it can be specified without parameters and is not a nameless positional argument, enclose the result in square brackets
+- If it can be supplied without parameters, enclose the result in square brackets

 '[]'